stanbaek/stanbaek.github.io/_sources/ComplexFunctions.md

 ```
 <br>

 A widely embraced strategy to enhance the analysis of complex functions involves decoupling the magnitude and phase components.
-This separation leads to the creation of two distinct 2-dimensional plots: one showcasing the magnitude and the other illustrating the phase with respect to varying frequencies, as visually represented below.
+This separation leads to the creation of two distinct 2-dimensional plots: one showcasing the magnitude, $|H(\omega)|$, and the other illustrating the phase, $\angle H(\omega)$, with respect to varying frequencies, as visually represented below.

 ```{image} ./figures/bode_linear.png
 :width: 420